AtWillB/Dynamic_Web_Apps_Final_Project/README.md

 The second part of the website will display 3 numerical staticis, which as of the writing of this Readme have not been explicity identified.

 The displayed data for this project do not go through any NASA API.
 Rather, they go through a website created by myself and Ethan Heugler, a computer science student at the University of Maryland.
 We collaborated on a project that I wrote the back-end for.
 In order to get data to Ethan, I created API endpoints using Python's Flask which generated appropriate JSON objects from a SQL database I set up.
-An example endpoint is avalibale at https://exo-dash-planets.vercel.app/api/vis/discovery_methods_bar
+An example endpoint is avalibale [here](https://exo-dash-planets.vercel.app/api/vis/discovery_methods_bar).

+A sql dump and accompanying UML diagram will be added to the repository at somepoint.